ARCHIVES OF PIANOFORTE MAKERS

 In 1781, Erard moved to 13, Rue de Mail, and a few years ago, we had a look at these ancient premises.
 Large wooden gates open to reveal a driveway through the building for horse-drawn vans.
 On the left was the entrance to their showroom.

-Stepping through into the courtyard, the building has been altered, so this picture is a reconstruction.
+Stepping through into the courtyard, the building has been altered, so the picture on your left is a reconstruction.
 The interior view is from about 1840.
-On the right is the entrance to their “atelier” (workshop) at 21 Rue de Mail, shown in the closed and open views.
+On your right is the entrance to their “atelier” (workshop) at 21 Rue de Mail, shown in the closed and open views.

 This letterhead from 1872, kindly sent by Gill Green, seems identical to the 1843 one held by Westminster City Archives.